March 17, 2026: Plenary Sessions

 Stuart D. Kliman

-Founder & Partner Emeritus, Vantage Partners; Head of Business Development, PrescriberPoint; Chief Strategy Office, Breez AI
+Founder & Partner Emeritus, Vantage Partners; Head of Business Development, PrescriberPoint; Chief Strategy Officer, Breez AI

 Leslie C. Smith